danielbodnar/awesome-stars/README.md

 ## windows

+- [google/mobly](https://github.com/google/mobly) - E2E test framework for tests with complex environment requirements.
+- [docker/labs](https://github.com/docker/labs) - This is a collection of tutorials for learning how to use Docker with various tools.
+Contributions welcome.
+- [0x6d69636b/windows_hardening](https://github.com/0x6d69636b/windows_hardening) - HardeningKitty and Windows Hardening settings and configurations
 - [AirtestProject/Airtest](https://github.com/AirtestProject/Airtest) - UI Automation Framework for Games and Apps
 - [AutoHotkey/AutoHotkey](https://github.com/AutoHotkey/AutoHotkey) - AutoHotkey - macro-creation and automation-oriented scripting utility for Windows.
 - [appium/appium](https://github.com/appium/appium) - Cross-platform automation framework for all kinds of your apps built on top of W3C WebDriver protocol